This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 What To Serve With A Smoked Bacon Wrapped Pork Loin?

-Oh my goodness, soooo many side dishes would elevate this dish beginning with my Creamy Squash Casserole to my Wild Rice & Butternut Casserole with Cranberries and Pecans.
-If you’re uninspired, get peeling and whip some potatoes.
-I often prepare either Cheesy Cheddar Broccoli Casserole or Beets In Tarragon Brown Butter to accompany this dish.
+Oh my goodness, soooo many side dishes would elevate this dish beginning with my Creamy Squash Casserole.
+If you’re uninspired, get peeling and whip some potatoes or consider a kid-friendly side like Cheesy Cheddar Broccoli Casserole.

 What To Drink With A Smoked Bacon Wrapped Pork Loin?